It’s time for a “blog anniversary” post! This year’s topic: how to take maternity leave when you’re a full-time blogger.

 I started a food t-shirt line because it is a mostly hands-off project.
 I don’t have to create designs myself so most of my effort is spent over email or on the phone.
 It’s a slow project that I can take my time with it.

 I also wrote a cookbook this year and while most bloggers will tell you that it’s a stressful process, I found it easier than keeping to a strict blogging schedule.
 I don’t have the ability to post 2-3 times a week these days and so instead, I worked on my cookbook – at my own pace.
-It was a self published book which came with its own set of challenges.
+It was a self-published book that came with its own set of challenges.
 I obviously didn’t have the help that a publisher provides, but I also didn’t have to abide by their deadlines.
 Unlike other bloggers who start sharing their cookbook news well in advance – I kept the news quiet because I didn’t want the added pressure of having to finish it by a certain time.
 Probably not a great marketing strategy but I do believe it was a smart strategy for me.
 I decided to put myself first and the success of my book second.
 And, thanks to my readers – it was a best-seller!

 Just say no: